tum-pbs/pbdl-book/diffphys.md

 a numerical solver, and thus we can make use of the physical model (as represented by the solver) later on at inference time.
 This allows us to move beyond solving single inverse problems, and can yield NNs that quite robustly generalize to new inputs.

-Let's revisit the sample problem from {doc}`physicalloss-code` in the context of DPs.
+Let's revisit this sample problem in the context of DPs.